UPDATED: January 7, 2019

 Considerations When Buying an Air Fryer

 Not all air fryers are created the same.
-The variations in product quality and features are part of the sinister conspiracy involving Big Air Fryer and Big Product Review that reaches all the way up to the highest reaches of our government.
+The variations in product quality and features are part of a sinister conspiracy involving Big Air Fryer and Big Product Review that reaches all the way up to the highest reaches of our government.
 Here’s what to look for in an air fryer:

 - Dishwasher Safe – Are you tired of spending your weekends at the sink cleaning your various appliances?
 Well, nip that problem in the bud by buying products that are dishwasher safe, dumb dumb!